🇻🇳

 Self-cater at markets and supermarkets

 Vietnamese wet markets have excellent fresh produce, tofu, and tempeh at low cost.
-Major city supermarkets — for example Co.opmart, WinMart, and other large chains — stock a growing range of vegan-labelled packaged products; always read ingredient lists, as fish sauce derivatives appear in many condiments and seasoning packets.
-Useful for breakfast, travel-day meals, and any day moving between smaller towns.
+Major city supermarkets, including Co.opmart and WinMart at larger branches, stock a growing range of vegan-labelled packaged products.
+Always read ingredient lists: fish sauce derivatives appear in many condiments and seasoning packets.
+Useful for breakfast and any day moving between smaller towns.

 03